 All assessments must be the students own work.
 If quoting a passage from a book, appropriate referencing must be used.
-If a student is found to have plagiarised they will receive a warning and have to submit their assessment using their own work.
+If a student is found to have plagiarised, they will receive a warning and have to submit their assessment using their own work.
 If a student plagiarises a second time in any other assessment, they will be deemed NYC for the unit where the second plagiarism takes place.
-A third offence may be subject to instant for the unit where the second plagiarism takes place.
 A third offence may be subject to instant dismissal from the course.